6 Family-Friendly Accommodations in Tasmania (Tested by Passportcubs)

 We saw the Milky Way, watched shooting stars, and enjoyed unplugging without roughing it.

-It also features in our blog - 20 Amazing Things to Do in Tasmania with Kids – Part 2.
+It also features in our blog - 20 Amazing Things to Do in Tasmania with Kids (Family-Friendly Guide – Part 2)

 4. Beachside Taroona – Suburban Bliss by the Sea